Electrico

 Electrico is a Pop rock and Indie Singaporean band originally formed as Electric Company in Singapore in 1996.
-This band is still active with the present line-up which includes David Tan, Desmond Goh, William Lim Jr.
+The band released three albums, from 2004 to 2008; as of 2026 the band is still active, with original members Desmond Goh, William Lim Jr. and David Tan.

 History

 1996–1997: Formation

-Electric Company was formed when David Tan, Keith Colaco, Desmond Goh and William Lim Jr. got together to entertain for a fun fair at their neighbourhood church.
+Electric Company was formed when Keith Colaco, Desmond Goh, William Lim Jr. and David Tan got together to entertain for a fun fair at their neighbourhood church.
 The band initially practised in an abandoned steel cargo container.
 After three years of heavy gigging in the underground Singapore indie scene and developing a quasi cult status, the lack of support for local music and other problems forced Colaco to leave.
 The band continued briefly as a three piece but disbanded a year later.

 2003–2005: Reformation and rename

 In 2003, lead guitarist Daniel Sassoon of Singaporean indie band Livonia joined the band.
 Soon after, the band's name was shortened from Electric Company to Electric Co., and finally to Electrico.
-Keyboardist Amanda Ling, was talent-scouted by the band members and joined the band in 2003 also.
+Keyboardist Amanda Ling, talent-scouted by the band members, joined the band that same year.

-In August 2004, Electrico released its debut album So Much More Inside. and their debut single 'I Want You' which shot to No.1 on Singapore radio station Perfect Ten 98.7FM's official Top20 weekly countdown chart in October 2004, as well as radio station Power98.
-Subsequent singles 'Runaway' and 'Good Time' were also considered big hits with fans and scored respectable positions on the charts as well.
+In August 2004, Electrico released its debut album So Much More Inside.
+Their debut single "I Want You" peaked at No. 1 on Singapore radio station Perfect 10 98.7 FM's official Top20 weekly countdown chart in October 2004, as well as radio station Power98.
+Subsequent singles "Runaway" and "Good Time" also appeared on the charts.

-To date, So Much More Inside has sold over 3,000 copies at retail outlets and gigs.

-On 26 September 2005, the band was nominated in the Favorite Singapore Artist category at the MTV Asia Awards, which was repositioned as a global benefit for the tsunami victims in December 2004.
-As a result, they made history by being the first Singapore band to be nominated at the regional music TV channel's awards.
+which was repositioned as As a result, they became the first Singapore band to be nominated at the regional music TV channel's awards.

-Electrico played alongside one of the Philippines' biggest rock bands, Rivermaya, at the latter's first showcase in Singapore that took place at Bar None, Marriott Hotel in October 25, 2005.
-The band stated that they're collaborating with Rivermaya on a song in their upcoming album.
+Electrico played alongside Rivermaya, a rock band from the Philippines, at the latter's first showcase in Singapore that took place at Bar None, Marriott Hotel in October 25, 2005.
+The band stated that they were collaborating with Rivermaya on a song in their upcoming album.

-On December 3, 2004, the band performs at Orchard Jam along with fellow Singapore rock bands "Ronin".
+On December 3, 2004, the band performed at Orchard Jam along with fellow Singapore rock band Ronin.

-The band also performed live shows in the Southeast Asia region, including the Baybeats music festival in Singapore and the Pattaya International Music Festival in Thailand.
-The band opened for The Bravery when the New York-based band came to perform live in Singapore.
+The band has performed live shows in the Southeast Asia region, including and the The band opened for The Bravery when the New York-based band came to perform live in Singapore.